hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 - `call`: _object_ - [transaction call object](objects.md#transaction-call-object)

   :::note

-  The [`strict` parameter](objects.md#transaction-call-object) determines if the sender account balance is checked:
-  * If `strict:true`, the balance is checked and `eth_call` fails if the sender account has an insufficient balance to send the transaction with the specified gas parameters.
-  * If `strict:false`, the balance is not checked and `eth_call` can succeed even if the sender account has an insufficient balance.
-  * If `strict` is not specified, the balance is checked against the gas parameters if supplied.

-  If you do not want the sender account balance checked, send zero gas or specify `strict:false`.
+  If you don't want the sender account balance checked, set the gas to zero or specify [`strict:false`](objects.md#transaction-call-object).
+Otherwise the call may fail if the sender account does not have sufficient funds to cover the gas fees.
   :::

 - `blockNumber` or `blockHash`: _string_ - hexadecimal or decimal integer representing a block number,